Héctor Baley

-Héctor Rodolfo Baley (born 16 November 1950 in Bahía Blanca) is an Argentine former professional football goalkeeper.
+Héctor Rodolfo Baley (born 16 November 1950) is an Argentine former professional footballer who played as a goalkeeper.

 Baley was a goalkeeper in Argentina's 1978 FIFA World Cup winning squad and also in the 1982 tournament.
 Given goalkeeper Ubaldo Fillol's consistent performances, he ended up playing only a few matches for the national team.

+Baley was born in Bahía Blanca and raised in nearby Ingeniero White.

+Baley is one quarter African origin through his paternal grandfather.
+He has stated that he was unsure from where, speculating that his grandfather might have come from an English colony in Africa or Senegal.

 His career started in the Zubeldía era of Estudiantes de La Plata, where he was one of several goalkeepers who tried to fill in for suspended Alberto Poletti.

 In 1978 Baley was part of the Independiente team that won the Nacional championship of 1978.

 He also played for Huracán, Colón de Santa Fe, and for Talleres de Córdoba, where he was badly injured during the last game of the 1982–83 season (the game that handed the championship to Estudiantes, the team he started his career with).
 His replacement in that game was Ángel Comizzo, who made his debut.